 Another downside, particularly with acrylic gloss units, is that they’re quite easy to scratch.
 While they will buff out, it takes time and effort to buff out scratches.

 Finally, the shiny surface of a gloss finish isn’t everyone’s cup of tea, as the light being reflected can result in brighter and darker areas, giving an uneven look.

 When deciding whether to opt for a gloss kitchen finish, it’s worth asking yourself some questions.

 - Stylistically, do I want a modern, shiny, highly polished look?
 Or would I prefer something more understated?

 - Practically speaking, how likely is my new gloss kitchen to get covered in fingerprints, scratches, and dirty marks?

 - And finally, do I have the time and commitment required to keep on top of the regular cleaning required to maintain a gloss kitchen in its optimal condition?

-The bottom line is gloss kitchens may require a little extra work; but can give you a truly spectacular, ultra-modern style.
+The bottom line is gloss kitchens may require a little extra work, giving you a truly spectacular, ultra-modern style.

-If you want more information on the gloss kitchen finish, or want advice on kitchen design, contact a member of our team today.
+If you want more information on the gloss kitchen finish, or want advice on kitchen design, contact a team member today.